paluigi/sdmx/doc/walkthrough.rst

    When using SDMX web services, a request for data from a data flow with a certain ID will yield one or more data sets with observations that match the query parameters.

 We *could* search the Internet for the dataflow ID or browse the ECB's website.
-However, we can also use :mod:`pandaSDMX` to retrieve metadata and get a complete overview of the dataflows the ECB provides.
+However, we can also use :mod:`sdmx` to retrieve metadata and get a complete overview of the dataflows the ECB provides.

 Get information about the source's data flows
 ---------------------------------------------

-We use :mod:`pandaSDMX` to download the definitions for all data flows available from our chosen source.
+We use :mod:`sdmx` to download the definitions for all data flows available from our chosen source.
 We could call :meth:`.Request.get` with ``[resource_type=]'dataflow'`` as the first argument, but can also use a shorter alias:

 .. ipython:: python